1997 Canadian National Soccer League season: Cup

 The cup tournament was a separate contest from the rest of the season, in which all seven teams took part.
 All the matches were separate from the regular season.
-Teams played each other once home and away in the Cup competition, and the first-place team would win the Cup competition.
+Teams played each other once, home and away, in the Cup competition, and the first-place team would win the Cup competition.

 Originally Kosova won the tournament after finishing first in the standings as a result of a greater goal differential.
-Shortly after league executives ordered a single finals match to determine the champion.
-The decision was influenced after Kosova's president was required to provide a performance cheque for a player who was involved in an altercation with a referee in an earlier match.
-League executive Michael Di Biase reported that the club officials failed in properly address the request.
-Though Toronto Croatia finished with similar results they were disqualified after using an ineligible player.
-As Hamilton, and North York was suspended from league play the suspension also included their participation in the cup tournament.
+Shortly after, league executives ordered a single finals match to determine the champion.
+The decision was influenced after Kosovo's president was required to provide a performance cheque for a player who was involved in an altercation with a referee in an earlier match.
+League executive Michael Di Biase reported that the club officials failed to properly address the request.
+Though Toronto Croatia finished with similar results, they were disqualified after using an ineligible player.
+As Hamilton and North York were suspended from league play, the suspension also included their participation in the cup tournament.

 In the postseason semifinal match against St. Catharines Roma Wolves, the game was delayed when Kosova's president declared his club as cup champions after presenting a trophy to Kosova.
 Consequently, the league officials canceled the final match and automatically declared Toronto Supra as league cup champions.
 In response to the decision, Kosova protested the league's actions and subsequently withdrew from the CNSL.